US Taxes Worldwide Income.

 - The tax must be an income tax (or a tax in lieu of an income tax)

-Not all states of the US honor the provisions set forth in US tax treaties.
+Not all states of the US honour the provisions set forth in US tax treaties.
 A ton of the individual states of the US tax income which is sourced in their states.
 Depending on the state, if you feel like living abroad, you may need to file a non-resident state income tax return.
-Easiest example is keeping property in the US that generate passive income (such as a rental).
-Rental income is always US source and taxable in the state where it’s located.
+The easiest example is keeping the property in the US that generates passive income (such as a rental).
+Rental income is always a US source and taxable in the state where it’s located.